koenichiwa/kobuki-vision/scripts/Readme.md

 Due to ros being slow as fuck in updating Python you will need to use Python 2.7

-Once all requirements are met the script can be run using python app.py
+Once all requirements are met the script can be run using python demo.py, or by using the launch file for the vision package

 This will start the web server and the page will be available at